dbsierra/AudioProgrammingBook/README.md

 # AudioProgrammingBook
-Exercises from the book, "The Audio Programming Book"
+Exercises I am doing from the book, "The Audio Programming Book"